hashicorp/terraform-website/content/source/docs/cloud/vcs/gitlab-com.html.md

 - In the following steps, you must provide Terraform Cloud with the private key.
 Although Terraform Cloud does not display the text of the key to users after it is entered, it retains it and will use it for authenticating to GitLab.
 - **Protect this private key carefully.** It can push code to the repositories you use to manage your infrastructure.
 Take note of your organization's policies for protecting important credentials and be sure to follow them.

-### If you don't need an SSH keypair:
+### If You Don't Need an SSH Keypair:

 1. Click the "Skip and Finish" button.
-This returns you to Terraform Cloud's VCS Provider page, which now includes your new GitLab client.
+This returns you to Terraform Cloud's VCS Providers page, which now includes your new GitLab client.

-### If you do need an SSH keypair:
+### If You Do Need an SSH Keypair:

-1. Create an SSH keypair on a secure workstation that Terraform Cloud can use to connect to GitLab.com.
+1. On a secure workstation, create an SSH keypair that Terraform Cloud can use to connect to GitLab.com.
 The exact command depends on your OS, but is usually something like:
    `ssh-keygen -t rsa -m PEM -f "/Users/<NAME>/.ssh/service_terraform" -C "service_terraform_enterprise"` This creates a `service_terraform` file with the private key, and a `service_terraform.pub` file with the public key.
 This SSH key **must have an empty passphrase**.
 Terraform Cloud cannot use SSH keys that require a passphrase.

-2. Logged into the GitLab.com account you want Terraform Cloud to act as, navigate to the SSH Keys settings page, add a new SSH key and paste the value of the SSH public key you just created.
+2. While logged into the GitLab.com account you want Terraform Cloud to act as, navigate to the SSH Keys settings page, add a new SSH key and paste the value of the SSH public key you just created.

-3. Paste the text of the **SSH private key** you created in step 2, and click the "Add SSH Key" button.
+3. In Terraform Cloud's "Add VCS Provider" page, paste the text of the **SSH private key** you just created, and click the "Add SSH Key" button.
 This returns you to Terraform Cloud's VCS Provider page, which now includes your new GitLab client.

     ![Terraform Cloud screenshot: the ssh key screen](./images/gitlab-com-ssh-key.png)